elgopher/pi/README.md

 ### Is this a new fantasy console?

 No, it's not.
-It's rather a game development library with some additional tools (like a console) which make it simple (and fun!) to write retro games in Go.
+It's rather a game development library with dev-tools which make it simple (and fun!) to write retro games in Go.

 ### What is a retro game?